pybuilder/pybuilder.github.io/documentation/tutorial.md

 	Build took 0 seconds (149 ms)
 </pre>

 Notice the last INFO message.
-As with the unittest, Python Builder writes a detailed report to
+As with the unittest, PyBuilder writes a detailed report to
 ```target/reports/coverage```.
 In case your coverage does not equal 100% you can find a list of source lines not
 covered in this file.